Why This Matters

 GRC then hosts static files on that subdomain.
 IT retains control of the root domain.

-Option B — NS Delegation (Most Robust)
+Option C — NS Delegation (Most Robust)

 IT delegates a subdomain to GRC-controlled nameservers: